acoular/acoular/docs/source/news/index.rst

 	* Adds gradient-based solver for BeamformerCMF (L_BFGS_B)
 	* Adds possibilty to take into account convective amplification of moving sources in BeamformerTimeTraj
-	* TraitsUI support of the classes has to be activated via :class:`~acoular.configuration.config`
+	* TraitsUI support of the classes has to be activated via :attr:`~acoular.configuration.config`
     * Bugfix: use left-orientated coordinate system in rotating flow environment
     * Bugfix: correct wrong angle shift in spline interpolation
     * Removes several Python 2.7-specific implementations